t8nker/Discord-role-channel-spammer/README.md

 prefix is '-'

--c           makes 250 text channels
+'-c'           makes 250 text channels

--r           makes 250 roles
+'-r'           makes 250 roles

 Just in case you did it in the wrong server because u were fucking around. i added commands to clean the mess. copy and paste 'help.txt' into 'index.js'

--rc           clears created channels
+'-rc'           clears created channels

--rr            clears created roles
+'-rr'            clears created roles